vignif/human-robot-handshake/README.md

 Otherwise:
   - .deb [indigo, jade] if you request it on our website

+###### Note: This code has been developed for ROS Indigo on ubuntu 14.04.
+No warranty for other distributions.

 # Configure
 Main parameters can be configurable by a YAML file, which is request during the call to qb_interface_node with "roslaunch" method.
 If you do not specify your yaml own custom file, by variable yamlFile:="PathToYourConfFile", a default yaml fill will be set.